Norasb/Lagalt-Backend/README.md

 ## Development
 The development is done using .NET 6.0 Model Controller View framework for creating APIs.
 More information about the .NET MVC framework can be found from the following link: https://learn.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-6.0.

+## Installations and prerequisites
+In order to clone repo and play with the project yourself, you need to download the following:
+* .NET 6.0 (recommended with visual studio)
+* Microsoft.EntityFrameworkCore.SqlServer
+Noe mer Nora??

 ### Technologies
 * C#
 * .NET 6.0